 I often get asked about what equipment I use.
-I don’t make a big fuss of it as (a) I don’t have banks and banks of flashing lights and huge mixing desks and (b) I honestly believe that no equipment is as important as good ears.
+I don’t make a big fuss of it as I don’t have banks and banks of flashing lights and huge mixing desks.

 Having said that, there are some bits of gear in my arsenal that I wouldn’t be without.
 Here are some, in no particular order – click on the titles to go to their homepage and find out more: